selfrefactor/niketa-theme/README.md

 ## Niketa extension

-I used the same name for a suite of tools for automatic run of `Jest` tests with covarage.
+I used the same name for a suite of tools for automatic run of `Jest` tests with coverage.
 If you are interested, then you can hop on one of the following:

 - [Niketa docs](https://github.com/selfrefactor/niketa)